-This is the fourth blog in a five-part series on the top trends in 2018 that we expect to see driving best practices and priorities across the U.S. and the world in: (1) threat and violence risk management, (2) investigations, (3) security risk management, (4) law enforcement, and (5) private client and family office services.
+This is the fourth blog in a five-part series on the top trends in law enforcement in 2018 that we expect to see driving best practices and priorities across the U.S. and the world in: (1) threat and violence risk management, (2) investigations, (3) security risk management, (4) law enforcement, and (5) private client and family office services.

 Trend #1: Domestic Terrorism Will Remain America’s Top Homeland Security Concern

+At the top of current issues in law enforcement in 2018 is terrorism.
 Along with our projection that domestic terror incidents in the U.S. will increase (as noted in our blog on top trends in 2018 in the security risk management arena), we believe that our nation’s police, law enforcement and public safety organizations will encounter significant challenges in the coming year.
 They’re already occurring in nearly every state.
 (For a bird’s-eye view on terror in the U.S., visit this interactive map researched and curated by the Investigative Project on Terrorism.)
 Apart from the impact on businesses and the need for the private sector to increase its focus on prevention, another outcome of this trend is that law enforcement agencies of all sizes – not just major-city organizations – will be called upon to adapt traditional policing tactics to accommodate counter-terror capabilities.

 This will involve, for example: (1) greater departmental training on recognizing the potential indicators of an attack; (2) a stronger understanding among officers of radicalization and its phases as a “homegrown terrorist in the making” proceeds through pre-radicalization, self-identification, indoctrination and jihadization; and, (3) continued improvements in federal, state and local law enforcement collaboration, cooperation and information sharing.

 Trend #2: Vehicle Attacks May Well Become the #1 Weapon for Terrorists